 def hash(block): #Used for hashing a block """The follow code will create a SHA-256 block hash and also ensure that the dictionary is ordered""" block_string = json.dumps(block, sort_keys=True).encode() return hashlib.sha256(block_string).hexdigest()

 If you combine all the code until now, we will have the following blockchain.py.
-Check it below.
+Check it out below.

 class Blockchain(object): def __init__(self): self.chain = [] self.current_transactions = [] self.new_block(previous_hash=1, proof=100) def new_block(self, proof, previous_hash=None): #This function creates new blocks and then adds to the existing chain """This method will contain two parameters proof, previous hash""" block = { 'index': len(self.chain) + 1, 'timestamp' : time(), 'proof': proof, previous_hash: previous_hash or self.hash(self.chain[-1]), } # Set the current transaction list to empty. self.current_transactions=[] self.chain.append(block) return block def new_transaction(self): #This function adds a new transaction to already existing transactions """This will create a new transaction which will be sent to the next block.
 It will contain three variables including sender, recipient and amount """ self.current_transactions.append( { 'sender': sender, 'recipient': recipient, 'amount': amount, } ) return self.last_block['index'] + 1 @staticmethod def hash(block): #Used for hashing a block """The follow code will create a SHA-256 block hash and also ensure that the dictionary is ordered""" block_string = json.dumps(block, sort_keys=True).encode() return hashlib.sha256(block_string).hexdigest() @property def last_block(self): # Calls and returns the last block of the chain return self.chain[-1]